boeckmann/asm6502/README.txt

  4.7.9 Indexed Indirect by X and Indirect Indexed by Y Addressing

-       Indirect indirect by X addresses the byte referenced by the contents of the word stored at zero page address b + X. Indirect indexed by Y adds Y to the address word stored in zero page address b to calculate the address to operate on.
+       Indexed indirect by X addresses the byte referenced by the contents of the word stored at zero-page address b + X. Indirect indexed by Y adds Y to the address word stored in zero-page address b to calculate the address to operate on.

          b = 15